In the Main Street Model there are 8 essential, guiding principles

-For successful, sustainable, long-term revitalization, a comprehensive approach, including activity in each of Main Street’s Four Points: Organization, Design, Promotion, and Economic Vitality is essential.
+For successful, sustainable, long-term revitalization, a comprehensive Main Street approach, including activity in each of the established Four Points: Organization, Design, Promotion, and Economic Vitality is essential.
 A single focus — be it lavish public improvements, name-brand business recruitment, or endless promotional events — will not revitalize Downtown Redding.

 No one else can lift up Downtown Redding.
-We must have the will and desire to mobilize local resources and talent and work together to plan and implement projects and activities that improve the Downtown area.
+We must have the will and desire to mobilize local resources and talent.
+We must make our own plans and implement projects and activities that improve the Downtown area.
 While state and national experts can advise and guide us, ultimately our own residents, business and property owners, government officials, and other leaders must agree to do what is necessary to improve Downtown Redding.

 Both the public and private sectors have a vital interest in Downtown Redding and must work together to achieve the common goals of revitalization.
-Each sector has a role to play and must understand the other’s strengths and limitations in order to forge an effective partnership.
+Each sector has an essential role to play and must understand the other’s strengths and limitations in order to forge effective partnership.

 5. EXISTING ASSETS

-Our Downtown has terrific qualities like distinctive buildings, great businesses, and a unique atmosphere that gives people a sense of history and belonging.
+Downtown Redding has terrific qualities, distinctive buildings, great businesses, and a unique atmosphere that gives people a sense of history and belonging.
 Downtown Redding must recognize and capitalize on the assets that make it special.
 Retaining and enhancing local assets must be the foundation for all aspects of our revitalization.

-Downtown Redding must emphasize quality in every aspect of revitalization.
+We must emphasize quality in every aspect of revitalization.
 This applies to all elements of the process — from design to promotion to information sharing.
 Shoestring budgets and “cookie-cutter” efforts can send a negative image.
-Instead, our successful programs must identify a realistic scope of work for Downtown and implement the highest quality projects possible.
+Instead, our successful programs must identify a realistic scope of work for Downtown and for the the highest quality projects possible.